weneten/chess/README.md

 - [ ] promotion if Pawn got to the opponents last row
     - it needs to be promoted to another piece (Queen, Rook, Bishop, Knight)
     - when a Pawn gets promoted it gets renamend to: "promoted piece (e.g. Q for Queen)" + "W (White) / B (Black)" + "P (Pawn)" + "ID".
 For example: WP1 -> QWP1

+### Rook logic

+- [ ] Rooks can move any number of squares horizontally or vertically (left, right, up, down) as long as the path is clear
+- [ ] Rooks can capture an opponent's piece by moving to its square, but only if the path to that square is empty